svoisen/sean.voisen.org/about.md

 hide_description: true
 ---

-**Hello!** I’m *Sean*.
+**Hello!** I’m _Sean_.

 {% include picture.html class="wide" filename="sean_voisen_wide" caption="" aspect_ratio="" %}

-My professional mission is to *make computing better for human creativity*.
-I'm a software developer who is deeply interested in creative tools, tools for thought, the open web, human-computer interaction, low-tech and sustainable solutions, and anything else related to making computing more inclusive, empowering, and [convivial](https://archive.org/details/illich-conviviality).
+My professional mission is to _make computing better for human creativity_.
+I'm a software designer and developer who is deeply interested in creative tools, tools for thought, the open web, human-computer interaction, low-tech and sustainable computing, and anything else related to making computers more inclusive, empowering, and [convivial](https://archive.org/details/illich-conviviality).

 I’m originally from California, and live with my wife and kids in the San Francisco bay area.
 I studied computer science at [UCLA](https://www.ucla.edu) and at the (radically interdisciplinary and sadly now shuttered) Arts Computation Engineering program at [UC Irvine](https://www.uci.edu).
 Currently, I lead teams of front-end engineers and design technologists building new user experiences for web, mobile and desktop.